 Charitable Trust

-The Franklin Zoo Charitable Trust Mission:
+The Franklin Zoo Charitable Trust Mission is:

 To provide a home and rehabilitation for at risk exotic and native species.
 These may include species displaced from circus, small zoo, or similar institution closure.